fsodogandji/simple-nodeJS-express-socketIO-server/README.md

 ---------
 node express-socketio_server.js

-launch a browser at http://localhost:8081
+launch a browser at http://localhost:8081 and/or launch node socketio_client.js